About Me

-I am now the co-author of two guides to moths covering northeastern and southeastern North America (Houghton Mifflin Harcourt, 2012 and 2018) and the sole author of one for western North America (Princeton University Press, 2026).
-I am also a mom to two young and energetic kids who are really my full-time job, around whom I fit the books and other projects.
+I am now the co-author of two guides to moths covering northeastern and southeastern North America (with Dave Beadle; Houghton Mifflin Harcourt, 2012 and 2018) and the sole author of one for western North America (Princeton University Press, 2026).
+I am also a mom to two young and energetic kids, around whom I fit the books and other projects.

 I live on a small rural property west of Ottawa, Ontario, with my husband and two children, three cats, a dog and some fish.
 Plus many ladybugs, several cellar spiders, a handful of paper wasps, a small number of brown bats, two red squirrel families, three tame chipmunks, and multiple garter snakes.
 And that’s just who lives in the house.